safakatakancelik/agentic_onboarding_google_agents_intensive_course_submission/README.md

 ## If I had more time, this is what I'd do
 - I would turn this into a multi agent system, create scenarios for different types of users and how agents should interact with each of them.
 - I would assign a single agent for all data handling operations, and would add more dynamism to questions to be asked.
-- I would make the user aware that the process can be finished early, and I would prompt engineer it in a way that the conversation is more engaging.
+- I would make the user aware that the process can be finished early.
 - I would make it so that the agent builds a context, maybe a knowledge graph of a user based on given taxonomy and how a user relates to the entities in there, and make an agent save this result as well.
+- I would try to find ways to reward user to want continuing the conversation: engagement + more information